Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 The Amplifier L pad is used with mono receivers.

-The AM Det. pad of the AM Saver must be connected to the AM detector (which must be disconnected from the LF Amplifier Input).
+The AM Det. pad of the AM Saver must be connected to the AM detector (which must be disconnected from the LF Amplifier input).

-In this case, a small modification must be applied to the frenquency changer tube circuit as shown in Fig. 5:
+The Vaccuum Tube pad is used only when the AM section perturbates the FM reception, in which case a small modification must be applied to the frenquency changer tube circuit as shown in Fig. 5.

 ![]() Fig. 5: AM Saver pads and optional circuit. |